syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer.md

     N>If you have license only for some of the products, then both licensed and evaluation platforms will be displayed under the respective category.

-    N> WinRT platform will be installed only from Windows 8 and later.
-Universal Windows Platform will be installed only in Windows 10.
+    N> Universal Windows Platform will be installed only in Windows 10.

 5. Select the Installation, Samples Folder and Advanced Options screen opens.
 To install in the displayed default location, click Next.